ustunb/ctfdist/README.md

 # ctfdist

-`ctfdist` is a package to repair classification models with performance disparities between demographic subgroups.
+`ctfdist` is a package to repair classification models with disparate impact.

 Highlights:

 - works with any binary classification model
-- repair does not require training a new classification model
+- does not require training a new classification model
-- can repair performance disparities for common fairness metrics (differences in TPR, FPR, Equal Opportunity)
+- can repair performance disparities for common fairness metrics (differences in TPR, FPR, Equal Opportunity between groups)
 - can repair performance disparities for multiple subgroups

 ### Paper